-Our manufactured products can be classified in two major categories: (1) da $Vinci^{\otimes}$ Surgical Systems and instruments & accessories and (2) Ion^{TM} endoluminal system (collectively, the "Covered Products").
+Our manufactured products can be classified in two major categories: (1) da Vinci[®] Surgical Systems and instruments and accessories and (2) Ion[®] endoluminal systems and instruments and accessories (collectively, the "Covered Products").
 The Covered Products contain Conflict Minerals that are necessary to the functionality or production of these products.

-da Vinci Surgical Systems and instruments & accessories
+Da Vinci Surgical Systems, instruments and accessories, and digital solutions

-Through December 31, 2018, we have commercialized the following da Vinci Surgical Systems - the standard da Vinci Surgical System in 1999, the da Vinci S[®] Surgical System in 2006, the da Vinci Si[®] Surgical System in 2009, and the fourth generation da Vinci Xi[®] Surgical System in 2014.
+Through December 31, 2021, we have commercialized the following da Vinci Surgical Systems - the standard da Vinci Surgical System in 1999, the da Vinci S[®] Surgical System in 2006, the da Vinci Si[®] Surgical System in 2009, and the fourth generation da Vinci Xi[®] Surgical System in 2014.
 We have extended our fourth generation platform by adding the da Vinci X[®] Surgical System in 2017 and the da Vinci SP[®] Surgical System in 2018.
-Our da Vinci Surgical Systems products include the following: Surgeon's Console, Patient-Side Cart, 3-D Vision System, da Vinci Skills Simulator, da Vinci Xi Integrated Table Motion, and Firefly[®] Fluorescence Imaging.
+Our da Vinci Surgical Systems products include the following: Surgeon's Console, Patient-Side Cart, 3DHD Vision System, da Vinci Xi Integrated Table Motion, and Firefly[®] Fluorescence Imaging, as well as our cloud-enabled SimNow simulation platform.

-We sell various instruments and accessories products which are used in conjunction with the da Vinci Surgical System as surgical procedures are performed.
-These products include: da Vinci Instruments, da Vinci Stapling, da Vinci Energy, da Vinci Single-Site®, and accessory products.
+We sell various instruments and accessories which are used in conjunction with the da Vinci Surgical Systems as surgical procedures are performed.
+These products include da Vinci Instruments, da Vinci Stapling, da Vinci Energy, and accessory products.